Open-Finance-Lab/FinAI_Contest_2025/Task_3_FinRL_DeFi/README.md

 Agents must operate in a **discrete action space**, choosing from predefined tick-width intervals (e.g., {0, 20, 50}).
 While the action space must remain discrete, **participants are free to customize** the number and values of tick-width options provided to the agent if they believe this improves performance.

+By default, each action maps to placing liquidity in a symmetric price range around the current tick.
+However, participants are encouraged to experiment with more advanced strategies, such as:

+- Not deploying the entire portfolio at each step

+- Using asymmetric price ranges

+- Splitting capital across multiple active price ranges simultaneously

+These alternatives may require modifying the internal logic that translates agent actions into liquidity provisioning decisions.
+Participants must ensure compatibility with the Gymnasium environment and maintain clear documentation of any changes made.

+We recommend that all submissions include the symmetric single-range strategy as a baseline for comparison, even if additional strategies are explored.

 ### Environment and Reward Function

 The environment implementation provided in the starter kit **must remain unchanged**.
 In particular: